Isoleucine—tRNA ligase

-ATP + L-isoleucine + tRNAIle AMP + diphosphate + L-isoleucyl-tRNAIle

 The 3 substrates of this enzyme are ATP, L-isoleucine, and tRNA(Ile), whereas its 3 products are AMP, diphosphate, and L-isoleucyl-tRNA(Ile).

 This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
 The systematic name of this enzyme class is L-isoleucine:tRNAIle ligase (AMP-forming).
 Other names in common use include isoleucyl-tRNA synthetase, isoleucyl-transfer ribonucleate synthetase, isoleucyl-transfer RNA synthetase, isoleucine-transfer RNA ligase, isoleucine-tRNA synthetase, and isoleucine translase.
 This enzyme participates in valine, leucine and isoleucine biosynthesis and aminoacyl-trna biosynthesis.